bwann/homelab/FAQ.md

 I'm hoping by writing docs I can jog my memory and pin down material cost.

-I think I estimated around $300 for the HELMER cabinet, all the extra metal, acyrlic, switch, router, cabling, screws and hardware.
-Then what each individual system cost, in terms of motherboard + RAM + drives.
+I think I estimated around $300 for the HELMER cabinet, all the extra metal, acyrlic, cabling, screws, hardware, and including the 16-port switch and router.
+Then whatever the individual system cost, in terms of motherboard + RAM + drives.

 Aside from the electronics, I think the several feet of aluminum angle stock was the most expensive part.

+### How long did it take to build?

+I did the entire initial cabinet modification and a couple of working blades in a Sunday afternoon + evening.
+The power wiring is what takes the longest time, but you only have to do it once.

 ### How much power does it draw?